 STORAGE AND HANDLING PRACTICES: All employees who handle this material should be trained to handle it safely.
 Contaminated waste must be properly handled.
 Work areas must be regularly decontaminated.
 Ensure containers of this product are properly labeled.
-Open containers slowly on a stable surface.
-Store vials as directed in the product insert.
-Keep vials tightly closed when not in use.
+Keep bottles tightly closed when not in use.
 Store away from incompatible materials.
-Store containers at room temperature, 15-30°C (59-86°F).
-Protect from light.
-Do not use discolored solutions.
-Inspect vials containing this product for leaks or damage.
-Read instructions provided with the product prior to use.